oneextrafact/solutions-gcs-bq-streaming-functions-python/README.md

 # Streaming data from Cloud Storage into BigQuery using Cloud Functions
-This code looks at a complete ingest pipeline all the way from capturing streaming events (upload of files to Cloud Storage), to doing basic processing, errorm handling, logging and insert stream to bigquery.
+This code looks at a complete ingest pipeline all the way from capturing streaming events (upload of files to Cloud Storage), to doing basic processing, error handling, logging and insert stream to bigquery.
 The example captures events from a bucket (object create) with Cloud Function, reads the file and stream the content (JSON) to a table in BigQuery.
 If something goes wrong, the function logs the results in Cloud Logging and Firestore, for post analysis.